Ratanga Junction © Ratanga Junction

 Almost all of the rides are included in the entry cost money, with the exception of things like the Slingshot, which carry individual charges.
 Parents who are not interested in participating can get a non-rider ticket which costs substantially less.

 There are plenty of snack kiosks dotted around the grounds.
 The queues can get frustratingly long so it is best to go on week days if possible.
-Note that Ratanga Junction only opens seasonally.
-Check whether the theme park is open on the official website before visiting to avoid disappointment.
+Visitors should note that Ratanga Junction only opens seasonally.
+They should check whether the theme park is open on the official website before visiting to avoid disappointment.

 Address: Century City on the N1 highway

 Opening times: Operational dates vary according to season, detailed schedules are available on the website.
 Ratanga tends to open mainly during South African school holidays.